botbreeder/what-the-matrix-is/README.md

 meaning `((abc) d e f)`.

-Assignment / equivalence can prove useful.
+Assignment / equivalence can prove useful, making it easier to specify the _roles_ of things.

 ```
 a: b(c)